See Calendar for upcoming events in your region

-Majora Carter is an urban revitalization strategy consultant, real estate developer, and Peabody Award winning broadcaster.
-She is responsible for the creation & successful implementation of numerous green-infrastructure projects, policies, and job training & placement systems.
+Majora Carter is a leading urban revitalization strategy consultant, real estate developer, and Peabody Award winning broadcaster.
+She is responsible for the creation & implementation of numerous green-infrastructure projects, policies, and job training & placement systems.

-Majora Carter has helped connect tech industry pioneers such as Etsy, Gust, FreshDirect, Google, and Cisco to diverse communities at all levels, and continues to drive financial resources that value diversity for its ability to leverage innovation, into the communities left out of previous economic growth trends.
+Majora Carter has helped connect tech industry pioneers such as Etsy, Gust, FreshDirect, Google, and Cisco to diverse communities at all levels, and she continues to drive resources that value diversity into the communities left out of previous economic growth trends.

 Majora is a graduate of the Bronx High School of Science, and an Advisory Board member of the Bronx Academy of Software Engineering High School .
 Her long list of awards and honorary degrees include accolades from groups as diverse as Rupert Murdoch’s News Corporation, John Podesta’s Center for American Progress, Goldman Sachs, as well as a MacArthur “genius” Fellowship.
 She is a BusinessInsider.com ‘Silicon Alley 100', one of Goldman-Sachs ‘100 Most Intriguing Entrepreneurs’, and her 2006 TEDtalk was one of 6 to launch that groundbreaking site.

 Majora is a Board Member of the Andrew Goodman Foundation.

 She has served as a judge for numerous prizes and competition including the NYC Office of Digital Media's "Reinvent Payphones Design Challenge." and the Roddenberry Prize.